SysKitTeam/docs-point/releases/data-center/syskit-point-2025-2/point-2025-2-82-release-note.md

 ## Improvements & Bug Fixes

+* **Added the option to export audit reports** without including the details section.
+  * This option is available on all Audit reports by clicking the arrow next to Export > Export without details.

 * **Improvements made to Security and Compliance Checks**: Inactive Workspaces.
   * **Clicking the ellipsis (three dots)** next to the *Send Reminder* button opens a dropdown menu with the following actions: **Change Admins, Keep, Delete, Archive**.
   * Hovering over the ellipsis now displays a *More Actions* tooltip.